 Emergency Kit: Look at your Challenge solution and add supplies to repair or recreate elements - duct tape, glue gun, paint, markers, rope/string, etc. Instant Challenges to use for practice.
-Extra copies of Tournament Data Forms, Expense Reports, Declarations of Independence and any other paperwork.
-Blank Tournament Data Forms in case you need to make changes.
+Extra copies of the Tournament Data Form, Expense Report, Declarations of Independence, and any other paperwork.
+Blank copies of the Tournament Data Form in case you need to make changes.
 A checklist the team has created to make sure everything is ready for the Presentation.
-Include very specific details, such as - "the important clue is in Jane's pocket."
+Include very specific details, such as $-$ "the important message is in Jane's pocket."
 Pack the items that each team member needs for his or her costume in a separate bag.
 Garbage bags work well.
 Make a list of the items that are included and tape it to the outside of the bag.
 Don't forget to include your team name and contact information in case the bag is left at the tournament site.
-Clear information to your team families about what they can expect that day, including what you may need help with, where to meet and when.
-Ti ps for Teams at the Tournament Practice your Presentation in several different places, if possible.
-This allows you to get used to various floor surfaces and coming in from different directions.
-Practice carrying your props and scenery up and down stairs and around corners.
+Clear information for your team families about what they can expect that day, including what you may need help with, where to meet, and when.
+Tips for Teams at the Tournament Practice your Presentation in several different places, if possible.
+This allows you to get used to various floor surfaces and entering the Presentation Area from different directions.
+Practice carrying your props and scenery up and down stairs, around corners, and through different doorways.
 Stay together as a team as much as possible until your Presentation is complete.
 This saves you from the anxiety of searching for someone in a crowded building when it is time to present.
 Do warm-ups or practice activities while waiting for Instant Challenge.
 Be sure to see other teams in your Challenge and in other Challenges.
 Cheer for everyone!
 Be complimentary and supportive of each other.
 Help each other do your best.